AymenKhouja/Computer-Vision-Projects/README.md

 ## Introduction 🎉

-Welcome to the Computer Vision Projects Repository! 🚀 This compilation features a diverse array of Computer Vision (CV) projects that I've developed on the Kaggle platform.
-Each notebook provides insights into different CV projects, showcasing a spectrum of techniques and approaches to tackle real-world vision challenges.
+Welcome to the Computer Vision Projects Repository! 🚀 This compilation features a diverse array of Computer Vision (CV) projects that I've developed.
+Each project provides insights into different CV projects, showcasing a spectrum of techniques and approaches to tackle real-world vision challenges.

 The primary aim of this repository is to foster knowledge-sharing by presenting implementations, experiences, and solutions related to CV tasks.
 Whether you're an AI engineer, a Computer Vision enthusiast, or someone keen on delving into CV techniques, this repository is tailored for you! 🌟
 ## Projects 📑